nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 ![too many apps](img/tt1.jpg){: .center }

 # An ~~addiction?~~ A **habit**!
-People don't just get addicted to cigarettes or drugs.
+We don't just get addicted to cigarettes or drugs.

-You can get addicted to pretty much anything.
-And it has to do with with how your brain works.
+We can get addicted to pretty much anything.
+And it has to do with with how our brains works.

 When you perform any behavior, your brain tracks when you did it (the cue), why you did it (the craving), the behavior itself (the routine), and the result of the behavior (the reward).
 Any behavior that successfully satisfies a craving results in the release of a chemical known as dopamine and increases the likelihood that you'll repeat this routine again.
 Over time, it becomes a [habit](https://amazon.com/Atomic-Habits-Proven-Build-Break-ebook/dp/B07D23CFGR) that you perform automatically with very little additional willpower needed.

 This is normally a good thing.

-There are over [100 trillion](https://www.discovermagazine.com/health/numbers-the-nervous-system-from-268-mph-signals-to-trillions-of-synapses) different signals that your brain has to process.
+After all, there are over [100 trillion](https://www.discovermagazine.com/health/numbers-the-nervous-system-from-268-mph-signals-to-trillions-of-synapses) different signals that our brains have to process.

 ![100 trillion pieces of information for your brain](https://media.giphy.com/media/qKltgF7Aw515K/giphy.gif){: .center }

-And, if you had to process each one manually, then you might be dead already.
+And, if we had to process each one manually, then we'd be dead really fast.

 Just think about it...you'd have to remember to take a breath every 3 seconds, blink every four seconds, continuously pump blood to your heart, tell your mouth to excrete saliva and then your stomach to digest.
 And let's not forget only driving when there's a green signal or avoiding an incoming car and on and on.